Saddle Pals & Sidekicks

 In 1921 - 1922, 'Fatty' was arrested and tried for the rape and death of actress Virginia Rappe at a September, 1921 party at the St. Francis Hotel in San Francisco.
 There were three trials.
 The first two had hung juries, and he was acquitted of all charges in trial number three.

-But he couldn't escape the sensationalized reporting and the resulting scandal destroyed his movie career.
+But he couldn't escape the sensationalized reporting and the resulting scandal and his movie career was destroyed.

 Using the pseudonym of "William Goodrich", Arbuckle did some directing in the 1920s, including several of Al St. John's starring shorts.